nvanhell/MacroSim/README.md

 - Cost-minimzation by firms: Computation and optimal input targeting need better implementation

-- Government policies: Consumption tax, tax on individual goods, and income tax are all functional, but governmending is not.
-Minmum wage needs implementation
+- Government policies: Consumption tax, tax on individual goods, and income tax are all functional, but no government spending mechanism is implemented.
+Minmum wage also needs implementation

-- Savings and investment decisions: Currently only a basic dividend payout from firm profits
+- Savings, investment and basic stock market are very primitive

-- Heterogeneity between workers: Exogenous variation between workers exists, but no endogenous factors such as education or work experience
+- Heterogeneity between workers: Exogenous variation between worker productivity is randomly generated, but no endogenous factors such as education or work experience currently exist.
+I would also like to construct economy-specific income/wealth distributions imbeded in wxPython in order to visualize inequality in the model

-- GUI: Mostly functional, but need to clean it up and allow users to edit simulation and economic parameters
+- wxPython GUI: Mostly functional, but need to clean it up and allow users to edit simulation and economic parameters

 #### To-do:

-- work-leisure optimization by individuals
+- Work-leisure optimization by individuals

 - Price mechanism

+- Imperfectly competitive behaviour between firms

-- Code optimization (if needed).
+- Code optimization.
 Current code is implemented in a logical order rather than in an efficient order.

 ## Installation